Eyezy Review 2026: Is It Worth the High Cost?

 Eyezy prices and plans

 Eyezy's Premium plan begins at $7.99/mo and can go up to $38.39/mo, depending on whether you want to pay monthly, quarterly, or annually.
-You can get advanced features to turn on the mic and video if you upgrade to the Ultra plan, which starts at $19.99/mo.
+You can enable advanced features, including mic and video, by upgrading to the Ultra plan, which starts at $19.99/mo.

-Overall, Eyezy is expensive compared to other parental control apps and the difference in price isn't negated by having more features.
+Overall, Eyezy is expensive compared to other parental control apps, and the price difference isn't offset by additional features.

 For example, Eyezy works only on one device.
-You'll need the Family Kit add-on if you want to cover three devices.
+You'll need the Family Kit add-on to cover three devices.
 Meanwhile, other major parental control apps (like Bark and Norton Family) offer unlimited device coverage with no upcharge.

 The only differences between the Premium and Ultra plans are mic activation and remote camera features.
 Ultra lets you remotely turn on the child's device's microphone and camera, so you can hear or see what's happening.
 It may be helpful in an emergency when your child isn't answering their phone.